-g) Total number whose highest degree is a master's but not a terminal I1 master's I 1 h) Total number whose highest degree is a bachelor's :\ Total number whose highest degree is unknown or other (Note: I 1 ') Items f, g, h, and i must sum up to item a.) :\ Total number in stand-alone graduate/ professional programs in I1 J) which faculty teach virtually only graduate-level students
+11 Full-Time Part-Time Total 11 a) Total number of instructional faculty 11 b) Total number who are members of minority groups 11 c) Total number who are women 11 d) Total number who are men I1 e) Total number who are nonresident aliens (international) f) Total number with doctorate, or other terminal degree 11 g) Total number whose highest degree is a master's but not a terminal 11 master's I 1 h) Total number whose highest degree is a bachelor's i۱ Total number whose highest degree is unknown or other (Note: 11 ') Items f, g, h, and i must sum up to item a.) iλ Total number in stand-alone graduate/ professional programs in which 11 J ) faculty teach virtually only graduate-level students

-12 Student to Faculty Ratio
+2 Student to Faculty Ratio

-Report the Fall 2011 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
+Report the Fall 2013 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
 In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate-level students.
 Do not count undergraduate or graduate student teaching assistants as faculty.

-12 Fall 2011 Student to Faculty ratio to 1 (based on students and faculty).
+12 Fall 2013 Student to Faculty ratio to 1 (based on students and faculty).